Porisu/ITP-Group7/README.md

 # DSC2204-Group7-ITP-Project

 ## 1. Installation Guide
-Enter this code to create a virtual environment, then use pip install to install all the libraries in the `requirements.txt`:
+Enter this code to create a virtual environment, then use pip install to install all the libraries in the `requirements.txt`

 python -m venv venv_env